tkokev/codepipeline-demos/README.md

     aws ec2 authorize-security-group-ingress --group-id $sgid --protocol tcp --port 80 --cidr "0.0.0.0/0"
     ```
 1. create elb

+    After creating the ELB keep its A Record handy.
+This is the address you will browse to when checking out the deployed `demo-app` web application after all the steps below are completed.
     * type = http https
     * name = demo-app
     * vpc = your default vpc